Faraz Fatmi

-Faraz Fatmi is an Indian politician belonging to Janata Dal (United).
+Faraz Fatmi is an Indian politician belonging to Rashtriya Janata Dal.
 He was elected as a member of Bihar Legislative Assembly from Keoti in 2015.

 Early life

 Faraz Fatmi was born in Patna on 3 October 1982.
 He finished his primary and secondary education from DPS Vasant Kunj, New Delhi.
 Later he pursued MBBS from Deccan Medical college, Hyderabad.
 For his Master's degree in Hospital Administration, he shifted to London for two years.
 Fatmi has been an ardent fan of football and cricket all his life.

 Political life

 He was only 26 years old when he contested his first Legislative Assembly Election in 2010 from Keoti, Darbhanga.
 Despite support from his constituency, he lost to Ashok Kumar Yadav by 28 votes.
 Bihar Legislative Assembly election of 2015 proved better for him as he won by 7000 votes from the same constituency.

 He left the Rashtriya Janata Dal on in August 2020 and on the same day, he joined Janata Dal (United) in the presence of cabinet minister Bijendra Prasad Yadav.